boqapt/Clazz/README.md

 base (input parameter), clazz (input/output parameter): classes, whether function or literal object.

-Prototype of clazz is modified (for inheriting) but only if clazz is a function and options.autoConstruct is not specified.
+Prototype of clazz is modified (for inheriting) but only if clazz is a function and options.implicitConstruct is not specified.

 - If one of base and clazz is function then returned class is function used for creation of